 - Create new systems with better user management and/or potentially hire more IT staff.

 - Consider outsourcing core services to an expert managed services provider if the company can’t cover expanded data-privacy needs in-house

 - Work with pared-down data sets in the event that consumers withdraw their information.

 Figuring out what to do to bring your company into compliance has never been more important — but you don’t have to work through it alone.

 The Good News

-Many companies are taking advantage of anomaly detection tools to ensure that the users accessing consumer information are (1) who they say they are and (2) behaving appropriately.
-With large companies giving access to a wide swath of users both internally (IT staff, marketers, managers) and externally (third-party contractors or consultants), it can be difficult to figure out who is logging in when and from where, and who is using what device(s).
+Many companies are taking advantage of anomaly-detection tools to ensure that the users accessing consumer information are (1) who they say they are and (2) behaving appropriately.
+With large organizations giving access to a wide swath of users both internally (IT staff, marketers, managers) and externally (third-party contractors or consultants), it can be difficult to figure out who is logging in when and from where, and who is using what device(s).
 Implementing identity access and management tools that incorporate anomaly detection can be essential for avoiding fraudulent practices.

 With Auth0, anomaly detection is customizable.
 Once enabled, you can set rules that alert administrators to any suspicious activity and block login attempts by specific users if, say, they are working with data they do not have authorization to use or they fail to enter the system with the correct password.

-Teams have been testing and finding early successes with these and other new features, like user dashboard views.
+Teams have been testing and finding early success with these and other new features, like user dashboard views.
 Even if you're not a hot tech startup, you still have the advantage of proximity to some of the most cutting-edge technologies and resources in the world.